soopercool101/Brotato-ArchipelagoClient/README.md

 `C:\ProgramData\Archipelago\lib\worlds\`.

-To play Brotato as part of a randomizer, download the latest version of `RampagingHippy-ArchipelagoClient`, then copy it into your Steam workshop folder for Brotato.
-On Windows by default, this is `C:\Program Files (x86)\steamapps\workshop\content\1942280` (`1942280` being Brotato's Steam ID).
-Unzip the mod into this folder so it's a sub-folder of `1942280`.
+To play Brotato as part of a randomizer, download the latest version of `RampagingHippy-Archipelago.zip`, then copy it **without unzipping** into your Steam workshop folder for Brotato.
+For example, on Windows by default this may be `C:\Program Files (x86)\steamapps\workshop\content\1942280\Archipelago\RampagingHippy-Archipelago.zip` (`1942280` being Brotato's Steam ID).
+Note that the `Archipelago` sub-folder can be named anything; the .zip file just needs to be within a sub-folder of the `1942280` folder.

+The client mod will eventually be hosted as a Steam workshop mod once it is more stable.

 ### From source